hungryram/sonya-marsell-colorado/content/_index.md

     template: text-and-image
     heading: Sonya Marsell
     body: >-
-      I love discovering new property and its potential for clients.
-I love to help clients find their starter home, forever home, or investment.&nbsp;
+      Whether you are selling or buying -

-      I will work tirelessly for you, I am your trusted resource for contract drafting, negotiating, and market research.
-I utilize a team of professional service providers to assist my clients with buying and selling needs, including landscaping, painters, designers, handymen, and inspectors.
+      I will work tirelessly for you\!
+I am your trusted resource for contract drafting, negotiating, and market research.
+I utilize a team of professional service providers to assist my clients with buying and selling needs, including landscaping, painters, designers, handymen, and inspectors

       When I am not working, I enjoy spending time with my husband and four children.
-Two of which are adults already… Wow\! where does the time go.
+Two of which are adults already… Wow\!
+Where does the time go?
-      If I am not at a sports event for my children you can find me hiking with my friends and Labradoodle, traveling to our neighboring towns such as Ouray, Telluride, and Pagosa Springs.
+      If I am not at a sports event for my children you can find me hiking with friends, family and labradoodle.
+I love traveling to our neighboring towns such as Ouray, Telluride, and Pagosa Springs.
 I also enjoy gardening, television, cooking, eating out, bicycling, and having barbecues with friends and family.
     button: Get in Touch
     button_link: /contact
     image: /uploads/sonya-marsell.jpg